magicasaservice/mirror-tokens/README.md

 - dimension
 - color
+- fontFamily
+- fontWeight
 - fontSize
+- lineHeight
+- letterSpacing
 - textCase
-- letterSpacing
 - boxShadow
-- fontFamily
-- fontWeight
-- lineHeight

 Additionally there is a 'config' category, used for internal calculations and mapping.

-Each of the top-level categories can contain tokens in the following sub-categories:
+Each of the top-level categories can contain tokens in the following subcategories:

 - control
 - label